glecoursera/Getting-and-Cleaning-Data/CodeBook.md

 Getting-and-Cleaning-Data
 =========================

-CodeBook for Getting and Cleaning Data project
+CodeBook for Getting and Cleaning Data Project